 Credit Approval and Denial

 Approval of the Federal Direct Parent PLUS loan is subject to a credit check by your lender, the U.S. Department of Education (ED).
 This loan is also subject to an origination fee at disbursement.
-Credit status is only good for 90 days after which time a new credit check will be required.
-This is one reason we recommend families request the full anticipated amount they need for the full academic year in one loan.
+Credit status is only good for 180 days, after which time a new credit check will be required.
+This is one reason why we recommend that families request the anticipated amount needed for the full academic year in one loan.

 - Bankruptcy (Chapters 7, 11, or 12 within the past 5 years)